ibtihala817/Mr.Shoper/README.md

 Tuwaiq Academy Third Project.
 ONE Android Application
 ## Overview:
-This project represents an android application **ONE**, which helps the user display images based on their current location plus navigate to any image anywhere.
+This project represents an android application **ONE**, which helps the user display and shop different items.
 ## Technologies used:
 This application was built using the following technologies:
 ### For Designing the logo of the app: